drrlvn/arch-installation-guide/README.md

 1. Boot into Arch Linux live installation media.
 Make sure that you know which disk is used for your installation.
 We'll assume it's `/dev/sda`.
+1. If you're using Wifi, launch `wifi-menu`.
+You're network should be automatically configured if you're using wired network.
+1. *Optional* - You can launch an SSH server and continue your installation remotely from another computer.
+In order to do that:
+    1. Set a root password using `passwd`
+    1. Start the SSH server using `systemctl start sshd`
+    1. Figure out your IP using `ip a`
+    1. SSH to your installation disk from another computer and continue the installation as usual.
 1. Partition your disk:
    1. **BIOS** - Just `mkfs.btrfs /dev/sda` the entire disk and then `mount /dev/sda /mnt`
    1. **EFI** - Use `cfdisk` for partitioning: